 New York continues to pack McIntosh, Gala's, Macoun's, Cortland's, Honeycrisp, Empires, Red Romes, Red Delicious, Golden Delicious, and Fuji's.
 The New York suppliers have light availability on 88's and larger due to strong demand.
 The eastern slicers are taking many of 100/113's and the 125/138/140 supplies are limited.
 Expect light availability early in the week.
 Michigan continues to pack Cortland's, Empires, Fuji's, and Gala's, Golden Delicious, Granny-Smith, Honeycrisp, Jonagolds, Jonathans, McIntosh, Jonamacs, Red Delicious, and Red Romes.
 Most Michigan varieties are peaking on 88/100's.
 Michigan still has better availability of 125/138's than most other districts.
 Most Michigan shippers are only packing the larger fruit to order because the Washington markets are so low.
 Washington Red Delicious are steady and continue to peak on 80's and larger in the WX#1 and premium grades.
 113 and smaller reds remain short in all grades.
 Golden Delicious are steady on all sizes.
 Golden's have better availability on 88's and larger.
 Granny-Smiths are mostly steady on all sizes and continue to peak on premium 80/88's.
 125 & smaller Grannies are extremely short.
 Washington Gala's are mostly steady and still are peaking on 88/100's.
 The sizeprofile for Gala's is larger now that the early varieties are finished.
 The Fuji market is steady on 100's and smaller while 88's and larger are steady with some flex for volume.
 Braeburns, Jonagolds, Sweeties, Jazz, Red Romes, Cameo's, Honeycrisp, and Pink Lady's are all available in Washington.
 Most of the Washington varietals are peaking on the larger sizes.
 Washington Bartlett pears are steady and are peaking on US#1 90/100's & larger.
-Smaller Bartlett's remain limited.
-Washington D'Anjou pears are also steady and are peaking on 100's & larger.
-Washington Bosc is steady and has more of the smaller fruit than the green pears.
-Washington red pears are steady on all sizes.
+Smaller Bartlett's are still short.
+Washington D'Anjou pears are also steady and continue to peaking on 80/90's now.
+Small D'anjou's are also short.
+Washington Bosc are steady and are peaking on 80/90's now.
+Small Bosc are now limited.
+Washington red D'anjou's are steady on all sizes and they are peaking on 45/50's.

-ASPARAGUS Gabe Romero/Mike Pacheco

-This market is softer as demand has fallen off.
-Good supplies are expected out of Mexico for the entire week on all sizing.
-There are better supplies of jumbo sizing as well.
-Production in Peru is moderate to good.
-Loading out of Florida is still an option.
+ASPARAGUS Gabe Romero/Mike Pacheco This market is steady as demand has fallen off.
+Good supplies are expected out of Mexico for

-PROACT The Source